Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Michelle Bianco Link

-Sheryl Bone began her Purdue Global (formerly Kaplan University) career in 2008 and became a full-time faculty member in 2010.
+Sheryl Bone began her Purdue Global career in 2008 and became a full-time faculty member in 2010.
 She currently teaches first-term composition students, facilitates online student orientation courses, and spent time in the Department of Student Success teaching underprepared students.
 Sheryl began her career in the Chicago Public School system teaching middle school and serving as a Language Arts department chairperson.
 She also worked as a literacy consultant in the Chicago Public School system.

 Education: MAT, National College of Education; BA, Albion College